Birth Injury Lawasuit Settlements: How to Value Cases

 The claim alleged various errors and omissions committed by the defendant related to misdiagnosis, surgical treatment, and birth injuries.
 Eventually, these claims were not aired before a jury, because they settled for $4 million.

-Call Our Birth Injury Legal Team Today
+Call Our Birth Injury Legal Team Today to Discuss the Potential Settlement Value of Your Case

 If your child was harmed during the course of his or her birth, Rosenfeld Injury Lawyers can make sure you get the help you need to deal with medical expenses, prescriptions, rehabilitative care, lost income, and seemingly endless list of bills that pile up.